akiomiyao/ped/README.md

 \# pkg install perl5
 perl will be installed to /usr/local/bin/
 \# ln -s /usr/local/bin/perl5 /usr/bin/perl
 will be required, if you run the PED script on computer cluster with FreeBSD.
+- If you want to run on computer cluster, Torque job scheduler is required.
+Torque with default setting works fine.
+For the customized Torque, modification of script may be required.

 ## Instruction for bidirectional method
 - At first, set up reference data is required.
   % perl mkref.pl reference